nuehm-arno/axolotl-mobian-package/README.md

 # Disclaimer
-This package is experimental and it was built with the help of FPM.
-It is not made following the official Debian guidelines, but this is a future goal.
+This package is unofficial and not uploaded into the Debian repos.